MasterCloudApps-Projects/REST-gRPC-GraphQL/rest/restful-web-services.md

 * https://example.com/89110c64-0c83-11eb-adc1-0242ac120002

 ### URI Templates and URI design
 Even thoguh according to the REST contraints neither the client nor the documentation should rely on a specific URI convention, that does not mean that we cannot follow a convention to (1) make the URIs human-readable, (2) to save design time or (3) to distribute the processing based on our URIs path.
-It is completely right to use, for example, [URI Templates RFC 6570](https://tools.ietf.org/html/rfc6570).
+It is completely right to use, for example, [URI Templates (RFC 6570)][].

 Many of the rules on how to design URIs are opinionated.
-Still, some have major approval in the community, like the ones presented in [REST API Design Rulebook, by Mark Masse](https://learning.oreilly.com/library/view/rest-api-design/9781449317904/):
+Still, some have major approval in the community, like the ones presented in [REST API Design Rulebook, by Mark Masse][]:

 * Forward slash (/): won't be used as the last character of a URI.
 It is used to specify a hierarchical relationship.
 This allows for mapping compositions of elements.
 * Use hyphens (-), and not underscore (_), to improve readability.